apascualgarcia/apascualgarcia.github.io/_pages/Research.md

   caption: "Photo credit: [M.C.
 Escher Company-the Netherlands.](www.mcescher.com)"
   #excerpt: "It looks strange and it looks strange and it looks very strange; and then suddenly it doesn't look strange at all and you can't understand what made it look strange in the first place.
 Gertrude Stein."
 intro:
   - excerpt: 'I am physicist with (real) interest in biology.
 I did my PhD in the Center for Molecular Biology Severo Ochoa in Madrid (CSIC-UAM) under the supervision of [Dr. Ugo Bastolla](https://ub.cbm.uam.es/).
 Then I joined the Microbial Ecology laboratory of Imperial College London, leaded by [Prof. Thomas Bell](https://bellmicrobelab.wordpress.com/), and where I am still External Lecturer in the MSc of Computational Methods in Ecology and Evolution.
-I am currently based in the Theoretical Biology group at ETH-Zürich, group leaded by  [Prof. Sebastian Bonhoeffer](www.tb.ethz.ch).
-I focus on complex biological systems at different scales, from molecules to large ecosystems, considering experimental data whenever is possible.
+I am currently a member of the Theoretical Biology group at ETH-Zürich, leaded by  [Prof. Sebastian Bonhoeffer](www.tb.ethz.ch).
+I focus on complex biological systems at the different scales, from molecules to large ecosystems, with special emphasis on microbial ecology, and considering experimental data whenever is possible.
 In the following, I briefly describe some areas of interest.'
 #feature_row:
 #  - image_path: assets/images/Escher.png
 feature_row2: